 - Analysis tools and marketing

-This website uses functions of the web analytics service Google Analytics.
-The provider is Google Ireland Limited, based at Gordon House, 4 Barrow Street, Dublin D04 E5W5, Ireland.
+This website uses Google Analytics, a web analytics service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (‘Google’).

-We have activated the IP anonymisation function on this website.
-Google shall therefore truncate your IP address beforehand within member states of the European Union or other states which are parties to the Agreement on the European Economic Area prior to transmitting the same to the USA.
-Only in exceptional cases is the full IP address transmitted to a Google server in the USA and truncated there.
-On behalf of the operator of this website, Google shall use this information for the purpose of evaluating your use of this website, compiling reports on website activities and providing the website operator with other services relating to website and Internet use.
-The IP address transmitted by your browser in the context of Google Analytics is not associated with any other data held by Google.
+On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of this website, compiling reports on website activities and providing the website operator with other services relating to website and internet use.
+The IP address transmitted by your browser in the context of Google Analytics is not merged with any other data held by Google.

 1&1 IONOS web analytics